This pan seared salmon in Parmesan cream sauce with sun-dried tomatoes and spinach is a dinner inspired by Tuscan flavours.

 - Sear the salmon on high heat for a golden finish.
 This step intensifies the flavour and improves the texture of salmon.

-- Make the sauce by sauteing garlic and sun-dried tomatoes in a little olive oil.
-You can use the same oil your sun-dried tomatoes were packed in to infuse the sauce with more flavour.
+- You’ll be making the sauce by sautéing garlic and sun-dried tomatoes in a little olive oil.
+To infuse it with even more flavour, you can use the same oil your sun-dried tomatoes were packed in.

-- Then add the heavy or light cream with fresh grated Parmesan cheese.
+- It’s always worthwhile to use fresh grated Parmesan cheese.
 I avoid pre-grated Parmesan as it tends to lose flavour quickly, so you end up using more.
+It also doesn’t melt right, resulting in sauce that is, unfortunately, just wrong.

-- Return the salmon to the pan and cook for 5 minutes until the fish is cooked all the way through.
+- Don’t forget to return the salmon to the pan and cook for 5 minutes until the fish is cooked all the way through.
+But keep an eye on it.
 If your fish starts to breaks apart, it’s overcooked!

 Serving Suggestions